 - around 4 out of 10 women aged 40 will conceive within one year.

 There are several causes for fertility problems, but sometimes an exact cause can’t be found.
 This is called ‘unexplained infertility’.
-Unexplained infertility is rare when the woman is in her 20s but becomes the most common cause of infertility in women over 35 years of age.
+Unexplained infertility is rare in your twenties, but becomes the most common cause of infertility in women over 35 years of age.

 There are treatments such as IVF (in vitro fertilisation) that can help you to conceive if you are struggling.
 You should see your GP if you haven’t conceived after a year of trying or within six months of trying to conceive if you are over 36.